 Yet Cain continues to lead in the polls.
 He keeps making ridiculous gaffes, but he still has significant support.

 He’s also going very slowly with traditional campaign methods like building staff in the early primary states.
-He doesn’t seem worried about things like yard signs and sticker printing.
 He doesn’t have any organization focused on getting people to the polls.

 He claims he’s running a “national” campaign, yet critics charge he’s just promoting his book or angling for a TV show on Fox.